Your supporting information – quality improvement activity

 Quality improvement activity can take many forms

-b Clinical audit.
-This must be evidence of effective participation in clinical audit or an equivalent quality improvement exercise that measures the care with which you have been directly involved.
+- Clinical audit: This must be evidence of effective participation in clinical audit or an equivalent quality improvement exercise that measures the care with which you have been directly involved.

 Quality improvement activity should be robust, systematic and relevant to your work

-44 The medical royal colleges and faculties provide guidance on the type of activity that would be most appropriate for doctors working in particular specialities or general practice.
+57 The medical royal colleges and faculties provide advice on the type of activity that would be most appropriate for doctors working in particular specialities or general practice.
 Many specialities have robust and validated quality measures in place, such as national specialty databases.
-If you are in specialist practice you should consult your college or faculty guidance.
+If you are in specialist practice you should consult your college or faculty advice.

 Discuss and agree the frequency of your quality improvement activity with your responsible officer

-46 The extent and frequency of your quality improvement activity will depend on the nature of the activity itself and the work you do.
-For example, participation in a full national clinical audit might be appropriate once in your revalidation cycle, whereas a case review might take place more regularly.
+59 The extent and frequency of your quality improvement activity will depend on the nature of the activity itself and the work you do.

 Reflecting on your quality improvement activity

-47 At your whole practice appraisals you must reflect on and discuss your quality improvement activity.
+60 At your appraisal you must reflect on and discuss your quality improvement activity.
 To show how these activities have impacted on your practice and made a difference to your work you should focus on: